 Please note that I did not fix the reflection spot on the hearts until after I was done with the plaque, so many of the pictures will show the hearts with the white crescent.
 Just keep in mind those crescents were eventually altered.

 Outline the heart by burning a dark thick line along the edges.

 You might ask why not just omit the outlining and jump to the pull-away strokes?
 Try it and see what you think.
-For me, burning along the edges ensure I have crisp, clean, well defined heart.
+For me, burning along the edges ensures I have crisp, clean, well defined heart.
 Plus the thick outline creates a buffer zone, as I call it, within the object.
 The buffer zone means that I don’t have to start my pull-away stroke precisely on the edge of the object to get a crisp clean edge; it already has one.

 Notice how I burn right up to the left edge of the reflection spot.
 At some point I do burn along the edge of the reflection line to make it crisp.

 Next fill in the center of the heart by burning uniform strokes with the shader.

 An important key to uniform color is to avoid a high heat setting on your pen.
 It’s an easy temptation to turn up the heat and get this done faster, but that increases the risk for blotches and streaks.
 The goal is to have the pen heat just high enough to get a uniformly colored stroke for your hand speed.
 BUT it’s very import that the heat isn’t high enough to create a dark blotch when you lift up the pen tip up and move it into position to start a new stroke.